This site is currently undergoing final review. For more information, open this link.

 To download the final report, click on this link: File:P in ponds final report.docx

-This page provides a brief summary of findings from this first phase.
-Included are links to other research being done or recently completed on this topic.
+This page includes links to other research being done or recently completed on this topic.

 Occurrence of constructed stormwater ponds that do not effectively retain phosphorus

 Literature reviewed for this task included the following.